EduardoZepeda/coffee-bytes-hugo/content/posts/go-uso-de-channels-canales/index.en.md

 ## Iterate on a channel

 Range is ideal for iterating over channel data.
-However, it is important to note that, **there is no certainty as to what data we will receive** since the channel contents there is no certainty about what data we will receive** since the channel content can come from multiple goroutines. can come from multiple goroutines.
+However, it is important to note that, **there is no certainty about what data we will receive** since the channel content can come from multiple goroutines.

 ```go
 c := make(chan string, 3)